dharaneishvc/Web-view-analysis/README.md

  * measuring web traffic
  * tool for business and market research and assess and improve content effectiveness
  * help Universities/companies measure the results of advertising campaigns
+ * used to estimate how traffic to a webpage changes after launching a new advertising campaign or new product or new coirse admission
+ * helps gauge traffic and popularity trends, which is useful for market research.

 ## Web Analytics
 Web analytics is the measurement, collection, analysis, and reporting of web data to understand and optimize web usage.
-Web analytics applications can also help companies measure the results of traditional print or broadcast advertising campaigns.
-It can be used to estimate how traffic to a website changes after launching a new advertising campaign.
-Web analytics provides information about the number of visitors to a website and the number of page views, or create user behavior profiles.[2]
-It helps gauge traffic and popularity trends, which is useful for market research.